LRCF Board Members

 While fundraising teams are still active, more emphasis has been placed on generating funds as a committee.
 As a result, individuals who would like to volunteer their time but are unable to assemble a team are welcome to participate.

 The LRCF donates 10% of each fundraising year towards research.
-In 2016, that amount was $4,000 and is being donated to St. Louis Children’s Hospital for cancer research.
+In 2019, that amount was $4,900 and is being donated to St. Louis Children’s Hospital, earmarked for research in honor of Taylor Marti.

 The LRCF Fundraising Committee closes each year of fundraising with a Dinner for Survivors and a Celebration of Life Event.